sadelson97/dsi_capstone/README.md

 ### Data Collection
 I used BeautifulSoup to scrape ESPN boxscores since the 2004 season and then stored them as CSV files.
 Each season is about 3 megabytes, for a total of 45 megabytes.

-The way the data is collected is as individual player statistics (figure 1), so feature engineering is required to get the data into a rolling mean of team statistics that I need it to be in (figure 2).
+The way the data is collected is as individual player statistics  so feature engineering is required to get the data into a rolling mean of team statistics that I need it to be in (figure 2).

 <img src="images/unclean_data.png" alt="Figure 1">

 <img src="images/rollingmean.png" alt="Figure 2">

 ### Model results